HenrikBengtsson/R.utils/revdep/problems.md

     ```
     Maintainer: ‘Rod Lammers <rodlammers@gmail.com>’

-    Insufficient package version (submitted: 0.0.2, existing: 0.0.2)
+    Insufficient package version (submitted: 0.1.0, existing: 0.1.0)

-    This build time stamp is over a month old.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘maps’
+      All declared Imports should be used.
     ```

 # DeepBlueR